 All the World's a Stage

 The author.

 I’m a guy who stands forty-eight inches tall in my stocking feet.
 I am not a halfling to be pitied, a pet to be pampered, or an object to be fetishized.
 I am not an inspiration.
 I am a human being trying to figure out this thing called life one step at a time, just like you.
-As for a politically correct label to affix to me; note — no one likes to be referred to by a label.
-My name will works almost every time, unless I’m trying to be subtle in avoiding you.
-But if you’re in search of a term to describe my most noticeable physical feature — hot is always welcome (just kidding) — short, short-statured work; but “Little Person” is the preferred term.
+As for a politically correct label to affix to me, note — no one likes to be referred to by a label.
+My name will work almost every time unless I try to subtly avoid you.
+But if you’re searching for a term to describe my most noticeable physical feature — hot is always welcome (just kidding) — “Little Person” works, but “short” or “short-statured” are preferred.

+All the World's a Stage